 For those wondering “can executor sell property of an estate without all beneficiaries approving,” and “can the executor sell the house,” the short answer is this: An executor appointed by a New York court does not have to seek approval of the beneficiaries.

 However, even though the executor does not legally have to have the beneficiaries’ approval, it may still be a good idea for the executor to communicate with the beneficiaries in a way that can be later proven in court (such as email) to confirm in writing that they agree with the executor’s decision.

 So does the executor have the final say?
 Yes.
-But is it a good idea to for the executor to sell the property without all beneficiaries approving?
+But is it a good idea for the executor to sell the property without all beneficiaries approving?
 Not really.
-Putting himself in such a risky position is what an executor cannot do.
+Putting himself in such a risky position is what an executor should not do.

 The most crucial release that an executor can get from the beneficiaries is at the end of the estate.
-Once the assets are collected or sold and the debts are paid out, and it’s time for the executor or administrator of a New York estate to disburse the funds to the beneficiaries.
-But before the executor does that, it is important to get the release from the beneficiaries that states that they are satisfied with what they are getting and are never going to sue the executor.
+Once the assets are collected or sold, and the debts are paid out, and it’s time for the executor or administrator of a New York estate to disburse the funds to the beneficiaries.
+But before the executor disburses the funds, he should get the release from the beneficiaries that states that they are satisfied with what they are getting and are never going to sue the executor.
 The best release comes with an informal accounting, which provides

 Can the executor sell property without all the beneficiaries approving?
 Can the executor sell the house?
-Does the executor have the final say? – The executor does not have to seek the beneficiaries approval, but in many cases it is better to do so before the transaction rather than to be sued by the beneficiaries later.
+Does the executor have the final say? – The executor does not have to seek the beneficiaries’ approval, but in many cases, it is better to do so before the transaction rather than to be sued by the beneficiaries later.

 Submit your review

 This is a great lawyer, helped me every step of the way